eighty20results/e20r-tracker/README.txt

 During its development, we discovered a side-benefit which also allows us to manage an online personal training membership.

 == ChangeLog ==

+= 0.8.14 =
+* Allow user to save whenever they update a response/answer.
+* Didn't always reflect prior answers given.
+Fix: Didn't handle Yes/No answers correctly
+* Support updates to survey and yes/no fields
+* Handle previously given answers for a daily assignment.

 = 0.8.12 =
 * Buffer output in showYesNoQuestion()